Watch the video below to learn how to check springers, collect new born calves and record their details.

 When moving cows and calves, stay safe and don’t turn your back on a newly calved cow.
 Even cows that are usually placid can become aggressive after calving.
 Keep the calf between you and the cow and don’t take any dogs or children into the calving paddock.

 When lifting calves, bend your knees and keep your back straight.
 Get assistance if needed.
-Be gentle with calves – they are babies.

 Good practice is to pick up newborn calves from the paddock twice daily to ensure they get enough gold colostrum in the first hours of life.
-Regular pick ups will also decrease the number of calves in each pick up, making transport easier and safer.

 Recently calved cows are fragile and need close monitoring.
 Keep a close eye on the colostrum cows and report any that are showing signs of being unwell.
 For information on managing mastitis in transition cows click here.